Home · Intro · Technical · History · Additional · On-line Archive · Models · Articles ·

 22 August 1938: Launched.
 Christened by Frau Magda von Horthy, wife of the Hungarian Regent.

-23 April 1941: Damaged by a magnetic mine while on her way to Kiel.
+23 April 1941: Damaged by a magnetic mine while en route to Kiel.

 The Prinz Eugen anchored in the Baltic in the spring of 1941.